Validating Usability for a New Document Library

 Customer Service described General Documents & Product Specific Documents as viewing documents related to customer audits & those they’ve seen in our legacy e-commerce platform.

-It was interesting to see that the majority of customers; 63%, searched by a “Product Family” to find the documents that they needed.
-The remainder searched by either a material # or a document keyword like “safety” or “letter of guarantee”.
-Similarly, customer service searched by Product Family and/or keywords.
-For clarity, a product family at this company was a combination of letters and numbers that tied to specific brands aka product families.
+It was interesting to see that the majority of customers, 63%, searched by "Product Family" to find the documents they needed.
+The remainder searched using either a material number or document keywords like "safety" or "letter of guarantee."
+Similarly, customer service teams also searched by Product Family and/or keywords.
+For clarity, a "Product Family" at this company refers to a combination of letters and numbers tied to specific brands or product groups.

 Both customers and customer service said it could be helpful to have a way of quickly accessing previously searched for or downloaded documents.
 However, customers (50%) had more thoughts around the concept.